 4. Beyond IP addresses

 An SD-WAN makes new ways of routing application traffic possible.
 SD-WAN will progressively find a better view on which (SaaS) applications are hosted where and which server will provide optimal performance given the available paths.
-Traditional technologies like DNS load balancing and anycast IP addresses will remain in use for years to come, but SD-WAN could well complement these to connect a user to the best application server available.
+Traditional technologies like DNS load balancing and anycast IP addresses will remain in use for years to come, but (Managed) SD-WAN could well complement these to connect a user to the best application server available.

 5. Smarter QoS

 The available bandwidth on an Internet VPN connection is never equal to the nominal speed.
 Usually it is oversubscribed, either by your local ISP or because the peering points between ISPs are.
 Most QoS implementations today will prioritise traffic and throttle low priority traffic to ensure high priority traffic gets through.
 If the current output is less than the configured (nominal) bandwidth there is no need for the throttling to kick in.
 Link characteristics like delay variations and packet loss will need to be considered in real-time to keep tabs on the actual available capacity and to prioritise accordingly.
 Smarter QoS schemes such as CAKE are increasingly being adopted.

 6. User and entity-based path selection in SD-WAN

 User and entity behaviour analysis is already becoming the norm in network security.
 It will also become a feature in SD-WAN.
 Voice between a call centre phone and a customer is inherently more valuable than other calls that may be on the network.
 Downloading a patch to protect against a zero-day exploit is more important than a regular software update from Microsoft.
 Adding knowledge to the SD-WAN about the endpoint and the person using it makes it even more intelligent than it is today.